FreddyGM20/PO2/README.md

 to the url path + /create , THIS IS A POST METHOD which received a .JSON that has the info of the new user

+3- to authenticate user, you need to go to URL path + /check/, THIS IS A GET METHOD that received a .JSON that authenticates

-3- for deleting the userDb collection in the database you must have to go to the url path + /delete , THIS IS A GET METHOD
+4- for deleting the userDb collection in the database you must have to go to the url path + /delete , THIS IS A GET METHOD

-4- for Reading the csv you need to send the csv file through postman or insonmia and it is received with a POST METHOD.
+5- for Reading the csv you need to send the csv file through postman or insonmia and it is received with a POST METHOD.